musesum/DeepMuse/README.md

 In the visionOS version, there is a camera control that doesn't work.
 VisionOS doesn't allow camera.
 Not sure of the fix.
 Could take it out, but that would ruin the static nature of sharing controls.

-##### Touch mapping to cubemap and spherical meshes.
+##### Touch mapping to Cubemap

 In visionOS, touching thumb and index finger tips will draw in Passthrough mode, but not in Immersive mode.
 Instead, you have to touch thumb and middle finger.

-With the cubemap's canvas, drawing by pinching on thumb and finger should paint on where you expect it to.
+With the Cubemap's canvas, drawing by pinching on thumb and finger should paint on where you expect it to.
 That would be where you see your pinch overlapping the canvas.
 It doesn't.
 So, with feels random.
 It merely requires some math around sight lines and suck.

-##### 2D canvas doesn't work -- only with cubemap.
+##### 2D canvas doesn't work -- only with Cubemap.

 It used to work on the Pad, which was useful for drawing with the Apple Pencil.
 This allows very expressive calligraphy.
 Now, the focus shifted towards maintaining consistency between sharing an immersive between Vision Pro, iPad, and iPhone.
 Crucial for social model, mentioned below.

 ##### Platonic Problems

 Some vertices on Platonic polyhedra are culled by mistake.
 Culled vertices return when moving camera to inside the polyhedra.
 Is this a 3 layer problem?

-Platonic phases jump.
-Should refactor to a single continuous phase and
+Platonic phases jump after a while.
+Should refactor to a single continuous interval for each harmonic instead of each phase.

 #### Roadmap

-##### Old Features from previous Aps
+##### Old features from the Old School Sky App

 + Record and share performance
 + Select and create multiple palettes.
 + Color pulsing
-+ Beat box looping
++ Beat Box looping
 + Video scratching
 + Luma and chroma keying
 + Multiple background layers